slopezpereyra/khwarizmi/README.md

 ## What can I do with it?

-There are many things you can manage to pull off with khwarizmi.
-What khwarizmi does best is working with **linear equations**; refactoring, solving and graphing them can be easily done.
-Apart from linear equations, you can work with **standard and quadratic equations** and even **solve and graph systems of equations**.
+Khwarizmi began as an equation solver, and ended up being much more.
+Working with linear or quadratic equations, polynomials of all kinds, systems of equations and operations between very basic to highly complex algebraic terms and expressions.
+Apart from expressing, simplifying and solving polynomials and equations, it can graph any linear or quadratic expression on a cartesian coordinate system.

+For a highscool student, there's pretty much anything you can't do with Khwarizmi of what you've learned in school; more complex, college-level operations will be, and are being, introduced.
+If you use khwarizmi for some reason, expect updates oftenly.

-On the Wiki you'll find reference pages from khwarizmi's modules.
-Refer to its pages for more information, or dive into /docs/sample_code.md to see some examples of how khwarizmi actually looks like.
+If you want to see how Khwarizmi works, refer to /docs/sample_code.md on this repository, where you'll find some very simple examples of how khwarizmi looks like.

 ## Requirements